-Whether you’re raising crickets to feed your pets or you have them overrunning your yard, you need to track down their source of food to determine how to either get them under control or get them booming in your enclosure.
+Whether you’re raising crickets to feed your pets or you have them overrunning your yard, you need to track down their source of food to determine how to either get them booming in your enclosure or get them under control.

 What Do Crickets Eat in the Wild?